 - Sharing the products involves teaching others how to use natural methods to take care of themselves and their families.

-- They make the best essential oils I’ve ever used and I get a good discount.
+- I love sharing the best essential oils I’ve ever used and I get a good discount.

 If you have amazing photography skills, can make a house sparkle using “green” cleaning supplies or enjoy helping others simplify and organize, you could have a service-based business.